hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![](/img/api-client-credential-created.png "Credentials Created Close")

-After closing the credential creation menu, user can observe the created API Client Credentials
+After closing the credential creation menu, the user can observe the prior created API Client Credentials by identifying the Credential Name.

 ![](/img/application-credential-created-prior-shown.png "API Client Credentials are created")